Docs

 Create Client Instance

 The client-side library helps you interact with the auth server.
-Better Auth comes with a client for all the popular web frameworks including for vanilla javascript.
+Better Auth comes with a client for all the popular web frameworks, including vanilla JavaScript.

 1. Import createAuthClient from the package for your framework (e.g., "better-auth/react" for React).